Whatapalaver/100_Days_of_Code/README.md

 - [Round 2](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) covered the 99 days of my Makers bootcamp experience.
 From the pre-course to graduation day.
 - [Round 1](https://github.com/Whatapalaver/100_Days_of_Code/blob/master/r2-log.md) This was my initial foray into 100 Days of Code.

+R4D29
+---

+I was set a 'trivial' challenge of creating a mini react app to exploit the zoomable power of IIIF.
+It was deemed trivial as I was building on the shoulders of others but in my limited experience, nothing is ever trivial.
+I spent the entire morning battling with yarn trying to install a gazillion dependencies that had version conflicts, multiple dependencies deep.
+This is a total frustration...

+I spent the evening at the ReactJS bootcamp where we were starting from scratch and building CRA app to exploit an image api.
+It proved to be a welcome confidence boost and I learned quite a bit about routing and even materialui which I'm not a major fan of yet.

+R4D28
+---

+I'm exploring web components today.
+I love the concept of componentisation without the ties of a framework / (massive React library) but I am struggling to get to grips with the syntax.
+I'm hopping between native components and those built with lit-element and that is probably adding to the confusion.

+R4D27 24th Mar
+---

+I had a very brief session of coding today, working through a recent intro to Python course on FEM.

+R4D19-26
+---

+I haven't logged consistently this week but its all been Elasticsearch but also two session with reactJS.

 R4D18 Saturday 16th Mar
 ---

 Homework time today for the React bootcamp.
 I was refactoring the facebook messenger app.
 Again everything is crammed into app.js.
-I doscovered a cool little extension for VSCode that lets me write out a stateless functional component just by typi sfc and a class component with cc.
+I discovered a cool little extension for VSCode that lets me write out a stateless functional component just by typi sfc and a class component with cc.
 Total genius.

 R4D15 - D17
 ---